 "Collateral Requirement" shall have the meaning attributed to it in Paragraph 3(b).

-"Collateral Threshold" means, with respect to EPMI,.
+"Collateral Threshold" means, with respect to EPMI, One Hundred and Ninety Million Dollars ($190,000,000.00).

 "Collateral Value" means (a) with respect to Cash, the face amount thereof; (b) with respect to Letters of Credit, the Valuation Percentage multiplied by the stated amount then available under the Letter of Credit to be unconditionally drawn by the beneficiary thereof.